thiebes/DICE/README.md

 - **[NumPy](https://numpy.org/)**: Fundamental package for numerical computation in Python.
 - **[Pandas](https://pandas.pydata.org/)**: Provides high-performance, easy-to-use data structures and data analysis tools.
 - **[Matplotlib](https://matplotlib.org/)**: A comprehensive library for creating static, animated, and interactive visualizations in Python.
-- **[SciPy](https://www.scipy.org/)**: A Python library used for scientific and technical computing.
+- **[SciPy](https://www.scipy.org/)**: A Python library for scientific and technical computing.
-- **[Statsmodels](https://www.statsmodels.org/stable/index.html)**: A Python module that provides classes and functions for the estimation of many different statistical models.
+- **[Statsmodels](https://www.statsmodels.org/stable/index.html)**: A Python module that provides classes and functions for estimating many different statistical models.
-- **[Pint](https://pint.readthedocs.io/en/stable/)**: A Python package to define, operate and manipulate physical quantities (*i.e.*, units).
+- **[typing](https://docs.python.org/3/library/typing.html)**: A built-in Python library to support type hints.
+- **[joblib](https://joblib.readthedocs.io/en/latest/)**: A set of tools to provide lightweight pipelining in Python.

 Remember to regularly update your packages to their latest versions using pip to ensure the smooth functioning of DICE.
-If you encounter issues during installation, feel free to contact us or raise an issue on GitHub.
+If you encounter issues during installation, please **[contact the author](http://thiebes.org/contact)** or raise an issue on GitHub.

 ## Quick Start